 7. Springtime Bird

 Birds are spring’s happiest messengers.
 When you hear their chirping on a crisp morning, it reminds you that a new season is here, along with the chance for new beginnings.
-And hey, if your kiddo wants to mimic birdsong while they color, that’s even better.
+A beautiful bird you may see during the spring includes cardinals.
+And besides being beautiful, you may also see them cover their feathers with crushed or living ants.
+Strange, huh?
+Scientists believe they use ants’ formic acid to get rid of parasites.
+And hey, if your kiddo wants to mimic birdsong (or play with a bug) while they color, that’s even better.

 8. Spring Hair

 If you ask us, this is the kind of coloring page destined to be framed and hung on the wall once it’s filled in.
 You can also use it as a springboard for encouraging your child’s storytelling skills.
 Who is she?
 Does she possess magical powers?
-Give them the prompts and watch their imagination bloom.
+Make it a fun little imagination game by giving your little one prompts.

 9. Snail and Flowers

 What’s happier than a snail sitting atop a patch of wildflowers?
 Judging by this cute little shelled gastropod, not much!
-Make sure you hand over the whole box of crayons to your kid for this page — those blossoms practically beg to be vibrantly shaded.
+In Pre-Columbia American culture, snails were considered a symbol of joy and rebirth, which we can see in this slugger’s smile.
+So make sure you hand over the whole box of crayons to your kid for this page — those blossoms practically beg to be vibrantly shaded.

 10. Baby Bunny